Bobobeats/related-songs/README.md

   -Shows 3 related tracks based on tags of current song.
   -Allows user to hover over the artist name and preview their profile -Hovering over each track will bring up interactive buttons

+# Notes
+  -From within the related-songs_related_1 container's shell, run the command 'npm run seed' to seed the database